Advanced

 Quantum error correction

-Discover how we're moving closer to practical quantum error correction by combining it with low-level quantum firmware.
+Discover how we're moving closer to practical Quantum Error Correction by combining it with low-level quantum firmware.

 Quantum computers are gaining traction across fields from logistics to finance.
 But as most users know, they remain research experiments, limited by imperfections in hardware.
 Today’s machines tend to suffer hardware failures—errors in the underlying quantum information carriers called qubits—in times much shorter than a second.
 Compare that with the approximately one billion years of continuous operation before a transistor in a conventional computer fails, and it becomes obvious that we have a long way to go.